-Dogs that are homozygous recessive at the B-Locus (b/b) will express brown instead of black pigment.
-This affects all the eumelanin in a dog’s coat as well as the color of skin spots, nose, footpads, lips, eye rims or nails which will be brown (liver, chocolate).
+Dogs that are homozygous recessive at the B locus (b/b) will express brown instead of black pigment.
+This affects all the eumelanin in a dog’s coat, as well as the color of skin spots, nose, footpads, lips, eye rims, or nails, which will all be brown (liver, chocolate).

 What is Brown Coat Color?

-In some breeds like Australian Shepherds or Border Collies, brown is called “red” (e.g. red-tri, red merle, etc.).
-But like many traditional descriptive terms, this has nothing to do with the truly red pigment phaeomelanin.
+In some breeds like Aussies or Border Collies, brown eumelanin is traditionally called “red“ (e.g. red-tri, red merle, etc.).
+But in color genetics, only phaeomelanin can be red pigment.

 Learn more about pigment types in your dog’s coat.

-The B-Locus only affects eumelanin.
-If a dog is b/b at the B-Locus all of the black pigment found in a particular coat color pattern will be turned to brown.
-A dog that really is brown will not have any black anywhere in its coat or on its body.
+If a dog is b/b at the B locus, all of the black pigment in its pattern will be turned to brown.
+A dog with b/b will not have any black anywhere in its coat or on its body.

-Brown-pigmented dogs always also have a brown nose as well as brown lips, eye rims, skin spots, footpads and nails.
-Usually, they will also have a somewhat lighter (amber, yellow, honey, hazel, etc.) eye color compared to black dogs.
+Being homozygous recessive b/b will turn all of the pigment in the nose and skin to brown.
+All brown-based patterns come with a brown nose as well as brown lips, gums, eye rims, skin spots, footpads, and nails.
+Typically, they will also have somewhat lighter eye colors compared to black dogs.

 The b Allele